CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation.md

 ## Creation of Expiry Evaluation Template

 :::caution
-    Please note that Expiry Evaluation Template works only for Items with Manual Issue type, and the Batches must already be issued to production.
+    The Expiry Evaluation Template applies only to items with a **Manual Issue** type.
+Batches must already be issued to production for it to take effect.
 :::

-If the option Expiry Eval Template is chosen in Expiry Eval Type, the Expiry Evaluation Template field is active, and it is possible to select a predefined Expiry Evaluation Template.
+If Expiry Eval Template is selected as the Expiry Eval Type, the corresponding template field becomes active, allowing users to choose a predefined evaluation method.

 :::info Path
     Administration → Setup → Inventory → Expiry Date Evaluation Template
 :::

-The expiry Evaluation Template allows the definition of advanced Expiry Date Evaluation types.
-You can use predefined buttons to add a new element to a formula or type it in.

-The expiry date Validation form will be displayed after clicking Validate Formula.
-In this form, you can check a result of a formula on a specific document.
+This feature enables users to define advanced expiry date calculations using predefined formula elements or manual entry.
+The Validate Formula option allows users to test the formula on a specific document before applying it.

 ### Example

-The following formula allows an Expiry Date of a Finished Item equal to the earliest expiry date of a Child Item batch (in case of different expiry dates on additional Child Items).
+The following SQL formula ensures that the expiry date of a Finished Item matches the earliest expiry date of any associated Child Item Batch.
+This is useful when multiple child items have varying expiry dates.

 #### MS SQL